sphllzulu/nodeMemoryGame/README.md

 # Match the Avatar

 **Match the Avatar** is a fun and interactive memory game where players flip cards to find matching avatars.
 The avatars are dynamically generated using the [DiceBear API](https://dicebear.com/), ensuring each match features a unique, pixel-art-style avatar from Harry Potter characters.
+Check out the deployed app here: https://guess-the-avatar.vercel.app/

 ## Features